 Anyone can get a solo!
-We audition as a group (usually everyone auditions) and do a vote or discussion on the top two choices.
+We audition as a group (everyone auditions) and do a vote or discussion on the top three choices.
+Then those final three perform with the block and leave the room as we all deliberate, we try to come to a unanimous decision.
 As long as you audition, you have a chance!

 What is the senior concert?

 Every group has a senior concert at the end of the year to celebrate their seniors.
 It is usually when each senior gets a chance to sing a solo of their choice, and the other group members may say some words about them.
 Overall, a very emotional time, as it is possibly the last time the seniors will be singing with the group.
 Some groups publicize it, and some groups choose to keep it invitation-only.
-Last year (Spring 2015), BOKA invited everyone.
+Usually BOKA’s senior concert is open to everyone.

 What’s the deal with the colors?

 Each group has a different “dress code” for performances in order to distinguish themselves.
 BOKA wears jewel-tones because we’re awesome.
-A member may wear a solid colored dress or a white shirt with solid colored pants.
+A member may wear a solid colored dress/jumpsuit or a white shirt with solid colored pants.
 This differentiates us from Ursus Verses, who wears black and white.
-The all-female group, Miscellania, wears black dresses.
+Miscellania, an all-female group, wears black dresses.
+Bear Tones, a treble-voice group, usually wears blue and black.
 The two male groups, Meddiebempsters and Longfellows, both wear very uniform suit jackets with ties, but the Meddies wear navy jackets with polar-bear ties and the Longfellows wear black.
-On occasion groups deviate from this dress code (usually during the winter concert, we wear ugly Christmas sweaters, jeans and Bean boots), but it’s what you would normally see.
+On occasion groups deviate from this dress code (usually during the winter concert, we wear ugly Christmas sweaters, jeans and Bean boots, and sometimes we do Canadian tuxedos), but it’s what you would normally see.

 Where do you rehearse?

-We mostly rehearse in Hubbard West, which is in Hubbard Hall, up the grand staircase and to your right.
-Occasionally we rehearse in the basement of Gibson (music hall).
+We mostly rehearse in in the basement of Gibson (music hall).

 Should I audition for more than one group to increase my chances?